Now that you’re switching to low carb, you’ve probably found yourself with some sweet tooth cravings.

 I see a lot of people asking this question.
 Can I have Sucralose (Splenda)/Stevia/Malitol/Xyltitol/other sweeteners while on a ketogenic diet?

 Before I answer the question, first you need to understand the different types of sweeteners.
-Ruled.me has an excellent post highlighting all of the different kinds of sweeteners.
+The types of sweeteners available on the market can be categorized under two main buckets.